 Domestic liquor makers have requested the Maharashtra government to reconsider its decision to reduce excise duty on imported products.

 AdvertisementThe Confederation of Indian Alcoholic Beverage Companies (CIABC) in a letter to the Maharashtra government has said reduction on excise duty on imported products has created an ”unequal and unfair playing field” against Indian-made foreign liquor.

-”Excise duty reduction of such scale on imported products is disastrous for the Indian industry.
+The state government should encourage products made in India, which historically has been the main contributor to its revenues and economic prosperity, said a letter addressed to Maharashtra Deputy Chief Minister and Finance Minister Ajit Pawar. ”Excise duty reduction of such scale on imported products is disastrous for the Indian industry.
 It so distorts the level-playing field against the Indian industry, that consequences may be far-reaching leading to disinvestment, job losses and farmer discomfort,” it said.